amirrajan/survivingtheappstore/manuscript/developer-logs.md

 See what I mean with being responsive to emails?
 It helps.
 Also, incorporate feedback and make your games better if you see a recurring pattern.

-#Feb 5, 2014: Promo Code Give Away on Reddit
+#Day 244 - Feb 5, 2014: Promo Code Give Away on Reddit

 I'm burning through my promo codes at this point.
 The Apple Vis approach to giving away promo codes leads to a much deeper connection